As federal money pours in, some jobless Washingtonians brace for monthslong waits for benefits

 ESD adjudicators often have fallen behind in the pandemic as claims volumes have soared and as federal relief programs imposed new eligibility requirements that made it easier for claims to be held up.

 The number of claimants who haven’t been paid and have waited three weeks or longer for the ESD to resolve a claims issue is around 9,400, Demerice said.
-Another 61,000 or so Washingtonians have been ruled ineligible for benefits by the ESD and have appealed the decision, according to the ESD and the state Office of Administrative Appeals (OAH).
+An additional 61,000 or so Washingtonians have been ruled ineligible for benefits by the ESD and have appealed the decision, according to the ESD and the state Office of Administrative Appeals (OAH).
 That compares to the roughly 314,000 Washingtonians who are receiving benefits.

 The number of delayed or appealed claims is considerably smaller than during the first months of the pandemic, but far more than what is typical.